Search

 If you’re a woman suffering from migraine headaches, you may have noticed a link between your migraines and your menstrual cycle, hormonal contraceptive use, or other hormonal changes.
 You’re not alone—research shows that over half of women with migraines experience a connection between the timing of their migraines and their hormone levels.
 These headaches can be disruptive and often feel like they come out of nowhere, but understanding the role hormones play can help you manage them more effectively.

-How Common Are Hormonal Migraines in Women?
+How Common Are Hormonal Headaches in Women?

 Migraines affect about 30% of women at some point in their lives and are three times more common in women than in men.
 Many women experience what is known as menstrual migraine attacks, which typically occur two or three days before or after the start of your period.
 These migraines are often more severe than other types, tend to last longer, and can even return the next day.